Code-Institute-Submissions/rguest20-MS2/README.md

 **Preliminary Designs**

-These can be found [Pdf of wireframes](negotiationwireframes.pdf "here")
+These can be found [here](negotiationwireframes.pdf "Negotiation wireframes pdf")

 **Features**